-- Noise Policy for Industry (NPfI), Environment Protection Authority (EPA), 2017 - Noise Guide for Local Government (NGfLG) Environment Protection Authority (EPA), 2013 - AS 1055.1 Acoustics Description and measurement of environmental noise.
+- Noise Policy for Industry (NPfI), Environment Protection Authority (EPA), 2017 - Noise Guide for Local Government (NGfLG) Environment Protection Authority (EPA), 2013

 1.5 Limitations

 The purpose of this report is to provide an independent noise assessment for the proposal.

 It is not the intention of the assessment to cover every element of the acoustic environment, but rather to conduct the assessment with consideration to the prescribed work scope.